 For students who are English learners (EL), foster youth, and low-income, distance learning can pose an extra set of challenges when considering language or socio-economic barriers.
-In addition to providing all students in need with the necessary technology to access academic curriculum via an electronic platform, CCPA is meeting the needs of English learners by providing virtual support with bilingual Paraeducators and an Academic Support Assistant.
+In addition to providing all students in need with the necessary technology to access academic curriculum via an electronic platform, CCPA is meeting the needs of English learners by providing virtual support with bilingual Paraeducators and an academic support assistant.
 They are in contact with teachers via phone calls, text, and emails in order to identify EL students who need additional support and offer Zoom tutoring.
 Bilingual staff reach out to parents and students if teachers are having difficulty communicating with family.

-Students work on their literacy education with their CCPA teacher in their weekly meeting and through their 20 hours of classwork assigned.
-EL students receive integrated and designated ELD instruction weekly utilizing standards-based curriculum.
-Students have access to curriculum and instructional materials at the appropriate level of their acquired English that incorporates culturally relevant curriculum and pedagogy.
-Qualified teachers guide EL students in effective acquisition of English proficiency meeting content standards, using this methodology to foster positive self-image and promote cross-cultural understanding.
-In addition, our EL students, comprised of 60% of our population, were given resources and access to technology that has provided a gateway to our online curriculum resources that support our EL students along with every two months write a designated ELD curriculum targeting the language needs of Long-Term ELs and provide training to staff on this curriculum.
-Fall 2022 an ELD committee was tasked to recommend a new designated ELD curriculum to purchase in the Spring of 2023.
+Professional development trainings in the area of GLAD, will be utilized to support all students and specifically targeted to support our EL students.
+The program strategies target and promote language skills, academic achievement, and cross-cultural skills.
+In addition, our EL students, comprised of 40% of our population, were given resources and access to technology that has provided a gateway to our online curriculum resources that support our EL students.
+Every two months write a designated ELD curriculum targeting the language needs of Long-Term ELs and provide training to staff on this curriculum.
+Achievement data of EL students on AMOs and the number of students reclassified.